Ys: Adaptations in the arts

 Several famous artistic adaptations of the Ys legend appeared in the late 19th and early 20th century.

 E. V. Luminais' painting Flight of King Gradlon, depicting Gradlon's escape from Ys, scored a success at the Salon of 1884.

+Video games from the Ys series, mainly Ys I: Ancient Ys Vanished, Ys II: Ancient Ys Vanished – The Final Chapter and Ys Origin, are loosely inspired by this legend.
+However, in them, Ys is portrayed as a floating island.

 Music

 Le roi d'Ys, an opera by the French composer Édouard Lalo which premiered in 1888, transforms the story significantly, replacing the figure of Dahut with Margared, whose motive for opening the gates (with the aid of her own betrothed Karnac) is her jealousy at her sister Rozenn's marriage to Mylio (characters who are also inventions of Lalo).

 Also inspired by the story of Ys is Claude Debussy's La cathédrale engloutie, found in his first book of Preludes (published 1910).
 This is a prelude intended to evoke the atmosphere of the legend by its sound.

 In 1929 M.C.
 Escher made a woodcut print inspired by Debussy's piece, also titled "La cathédrale engloutie".

 Alan Stivell's album Renaissance of the Celtic Harp opens with a track entitled "Ys".
 Harpist Joanna Newsom titled her sophomore album Ys after the mythical city.
 The story of Ys also inspired a 1972 album of the same name by the Italian progressive rock band Il Balletto di Bronzo.

 Cornish composer William Lewarne Harris wrote his third and largest opera, The Sunken City, about "Ker-ys".
 The three-act, prologue and epilogue opera, completed in 1992, has not been publicly performed, but there are many private recordings of excerpts.